drivendataorg/nasa-airport-config-runtime/README.md

 2. Your `main.py` runs with a single argument, the prediction time, e.g., `2022-06-09T14:00:00`.
 It can read your model assets, any or all of the time-censored features, and any intermediate files you may have written out in previous iterations..
 It must write a CSV to `/codeexecution/data/prediction.csv` with the same format as the partial submission format, with your predicted probabilities in the `active` column.
 3. A utility script checks that your predictions for this prediction time has the same indices and same columns as the partial submission format and that the probabilities for each airport and lookahead sum to 1.

 The process is repeated for each prediction time in order, so as long as you only read from `/codeexecution/data`, you can be sure your model isn't using information from the future.

-**Do**s and **don't**s
+We provide the supervisor and utility scripts; all you need to do is provide `main.py`.
+We have included two sample solutions:
+- [`submission_src/main.py`](https://github.com/drivendataorg/nasa-airport-config-runtime/blob/main/submission_src/main.py), which implements the simplest possible valid submission, using the submission format (uniform probabilties across all configurations) as its prediction.
+- [`benchmark_src/main.py`](https://github.com/drivendataorg/nasa-airport-config-runtime/blob/main/benchmark_src/main.py), which implements the _Recency-weighted historical forecast_ model from the [benchmark blog post](https://www.drivendata.co/blog/airport-configuration-benchmark).

+Here's a few **do**s and **don't**s:

 **Do**:
 - Read features from `/codeexecution/data`.
 These are guaranteed to be in the past relative to the prediction time.
+- Write your prediction for the current time to `/codeexecution/prediction.csv`.
 - Write out and read intermediate files.
-Just be careful not to use any of the reserved file locations: `/codeexecution/prediction.csv`, `/codeexecution/submission.csv`, `/codeexecution/predictions`.
+Just be careful not to use any of the reserved file locations: `/codeexecution/prediction.csv`, `/codeexecution/submission.csv`.

 **Don't**:
 - Read from locations other than `/codeexecution/data`, your model assets, and intermediate files that your submission produces.

-We provide the supervisor and utility scripts; all you need to do is provide `main.py` that implements the

-**supervisor** script simulates a real-time operational environment, curating a directory of features that is guaranteed to only contain events from before the prediction time.
-For each prediction time, the supervisor process generates a directory of time-censored features,

-Your submission is a script `main.py` that implements a command line interface taking a single positional argument, the prediction time, e.g., `2022-06-09T14:00:00`.
-If we imagine your solution running in real-time, the prediction time would be the current time, and your model would generate predictions for how each of the airports will be configured from 30 minutes to 6 hours into the future.
-As such, at each prediction time, your model has access to features time-censored features, i.e., features _prior to_ the prediction time.
-The earliest prescreened feature begins two days prior to the first prediction time.
-(The first prediction time is on 2021-10-17; the first feature time is 2021-10-15 00:00:00.)
-At each iteration, the appropriate time-censored input features will be stored in a fixed location `/codeexecution/data` with the same directory structure as the training features.
-The directory also contains a partial submission format, `/codeexecution/data/partial_submission_format.csv`,  that only includes rows for the current prediction time.
-The output at each iteration should be a CSV with the same format as the partial submission format, with your predictions in the `active` column.
-In short, the `/codeexecution/data` directory contains all the data your script needs to make a valid prediction for a single timestamp, e.g.:
+Submissions that attempt to read features from unauthorized locations will be disqualified.

 ## Testing a submission locally